gabrielpriss/gabrielpriss/README.md

 ## Hi there, I'm Gabriel 👋

-- 😄 I’m a brazillian full-stack developer
+- 😄 I’m a brazillian junior full-stack developer
 - 🎢 Starting a career on web development
 - 🌱 I’m currently learning Java/Python/POO
 - 💻 I’m looking to collaborate/work on web-development